 AI serves as a cornerstone for many retail customer retention strategies, allowing brands to interact with customers in organic and personalised ways.
 Building strong customer loyalty and promoting retention are achievable through AI’s capabilities, which effectively engage audiences to drive revenue creation opportunities.
 Moreover, AI contributes to cost reduction, supply chain optimisation as mentioned, and increased customer satisfaction, making it a strategic asset for retail operations.

 The exponential growth forecast in AI services for the retail sector—from $5 billion to over $31 billion by 2028—underscores its indispensable role in shaping the retail landscape by 2030.
 As technology continues to evolve, embracing AI becomes not just a choice but a necessity for retailers aiming to thrive in the dynamic and competitive retail landscape.

 This is the process of engaging people in a meaningful experience.
 Below, are “the three C’s” that will drive the future of seamless shopping:

 - Context: The setting, environment, or event in which the customer participates.

 - Content: Data and information that supports the product, provides personalisation, and drives the business model.

 - Commerce: A transaction involving the exchange of value, usually financial.

 People want to engage with businesses as seamlessly as possible.
 They want products, services, and economic transactions around them to conveniently fit into how they’re living.
-Consumers will have seamless shopping experiences through social platforms by 2030, shrinking the time waiting for customer service queries with smart chatbots and bringing highly personalised experiences through user-generated content.
+Customers will have seamless shopping experiences through social platforms by 2030, shrinking the time waiting for customer service queries with smart chatbots and bringing highly personalised experiences through user-generated content.